rileybathurst/Resize/README.md

 we can only do one type of image per folder

 ## maybe I need to remove all folders before I start work?

+## Im not currently renaming the orignal image but whatever